 Portland boasts not one but several public gardens that serve as cultural and educational destinations as well as providing some peaceful and contemplative recreation.
 Here are some favorites:

 In the hills of Northwest Portland, this wonderful resource has 12 miles of hiking trails traversing nearly 200 acres.
 The trees – a stunningly diverse array of 2,300 species – represent six continents.
 The Hoyt Arboretum is free, open every day of the year, and includes 2 miles of paved trail, so the experience is accessible to all.
 Maps, routes, and information are available at the visitors’ center.

 The International Rose Test Garden

-Anthophiles and others will be fascinated at the great diversity of roses that bloom in this classic Portland attraction.
-Starting around WWI, hybridists sent ose varieties from around the world to this garden for testing.
-The tradition continues, as ten to twenty of the most interesting new varieties of roses are integrated into the garden each year.
+Anthophiles and others will be fascinated by the great diversity of roses that bloom in this classic Portland attraction.
+Starting around WWI, hybridists sent rose varieties from around the world to this garden for testing.
+The tradition continues, like ten to twenty of the most interesting new varieties of roses are integrated into the garden each year.
 Over 10,000 rose bushes bloom, from May through October, representing over 600 species.
 The view of Mt.
 Hood from here is also splendid.

 Portland Japanese Garden